Brrivera08/S25_CSS_G2_BR_SL/overview.md

 Actual Behavior:
 Currently, users are redirected to the success page after only entering a correct username and password.
 There is no second factor involved.

-Screenshots:
-Not applicable at this stage – pending feature development.

 Additional Context:

 The second factor could be a hardcoded code, time-based code (like Google Authenticator), or sent via email/text.